-Legend has it that during the time of the Assyrians, the first Kangal was bred from a Lion.
+Legend has it that during the time of the Assyrians, the first Kangal was bred from a Lion (just like Thai Ridgeback).
 How so, you ask?
 Well, take a look at that lion-like size and bite.
 Ok, so maybe it’s only a legend, but in ancient times, this power pooch was supposedly used for protection against lions, wolves, and bears.

 Today, battles against lions is left to shepherd storytelling under the stars, but in real life, the Kangal is being used to protect against another big cat.

 Since 1994, around 500 Kangal dogs have been given to farmers in Namibia by the Cheetah Conservation Fund in an effort to protect livestock from Cheetah attacks and hopefully lower the rate of cheetahs killed by farmers.

 The experiment was a success!
 The size and strength of the Kangal dog along with its acute guarding capabilities helped reduce the killing of farm animals and cheetahs, and the project has now spread into Kenya.

 So, if a Kangal can go up against a cheetah, can it take on the jaws of a lion?
 A cheetah has a bite force of 475 PSI while a lion has a bite force of…a whopping 1,000 PSI!
 It’s safe to say that as impressive as the Kangal is, it might have met its match with a lion.

 Kangal vs Pitbull: Jaws of Steel Clash in the Canine Kingdom

 The American Pitbull Terrier is another dog breed known for its muscle power and terrifying bite.
 Although its bite force is only 235 PSI, it’s those monster jaws and unpredictable temper that have earned them one of the most feared reputations when it comes to dangerous breeds.